QuentinRa/blog.quentinra.dev/operating-systems/hardening/content/rules.md

 ```

 Rules are stored in groups, e.g. its parent folders, which all have a `group.yml`.
 You can place a rule in whatever folder you see fit.

+➡️ Refer to the section about [rule format](https://complianceascode.readthedocs.io/en/latest/manual/developer/06_contributing_with_content.html#rules).
 </div><div>

+💡 Don't forget that you can use [jinja](jinja.md) in any file.

 ```yaml!
 documentation_complete: true